 Who else gets crazy excited when

 And I liked it so much that I came home to recreate it myself!

 At first, I thought the iced coffee drink sounded a little bit boring.
-Starbucks has lots of cinnamon drinks and lots of caramel drinks, so it wasn't like this was going to be some crazy new innovative flavor profile.

 But when I tried it, I realized how perfect it is.
 We don't pair cinnamon and caramel together enough, especially with smooth and creamy cold brew coffee.
 The coffee shop compares it to the flavor of gooey stick buns and that's definitely spot on!